 Medicate: Take a mild, over-the-counter anti-inflammatory drug like ibuprofen or naproxen sodium.

 Elevate: Prop up the sore knee while you rest on the couch.
 This may ease the swelling.

 Your doctor might try:

-> Aspiration: She uses a needle to drain the fluid out of your knee.
-She can do this in her office.
+Aspiration: They use a needle to drain the fluid out of your knee.
+They can do this in their office.
 You won’t need to go to the hospital.
 It might hurt for a few days afterward.
 You’ll also wear a knee wrap to keep swelling down.

-> Steroid injection: The doctor can also give you a steroid shot in the swollen knee to ease inflammation.
+Steroid injection: The doctor can also give you a steroid shot in the swollen knee to ease inflammation.
 It’s a stronger dose of the medicine than you could take as a pill.
 It should work quickly, but you your knee might be painful and swollen for a few days.

 Physical therapy: Your doctor can refer you to a physical therapist.
 You’ll learn stretches and exercises to make your knee muscles stronger and the joint more flexible.
 The therapist can also fit you with a knee brace or sleeve to give you more support and control swelling.

 Infected Bursa Treatment

 If your doctor sees signs of infection, they’ll prescribe antibiotics.
 If they don’t do the trick, they can also use a needle to drain the fluid.

 If Nothing Helps